joinruach/JoinRuach/CODEX.tasks.md

 These templates define how work is requested, scoped, and completed.
 Codex must follow the template closest to the task type.

+## ⚡ GLOBAL EXECUTION RULES

+These rules apply to ALL task templates.

+- If a concrete error or failure is present, execution is mandatory.
+- Analysis without action is forbidden when an allowed fix exists.
+- Tasks must follow the READ → ACT → VERIFY loop.
+- Only the minimum unblock is permitted unless explicit permission is granted.

 ---

 ## TEMPLATE 1 — BUG FIX (DEFAULT)